SyncfusionExamples/EJ2-DataGrid-Blazor-CustomAdaptor-As-Component-WithType-CRUD-SortFilter/README.md

 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.

+N> Ensure to modify the path of NORTHWIND.MDF in OrderContext.cs based on your local path, before running the sample.